gagregrog/housecarl/README.md

 ## Setup

+### RaspberryPi

+If you plan to run Carl on a Raspberry Pi, I would recommend using a Raspberry Pi 4 with at least 4GB of RAM.
+Before continuing with the regular installation, please follow the instructions for installing the additional build dependencies required for OpenCV.

+The instructions are in [README.RPi.md](README.RPi.md).

 ### Installation

 Depending on your intentions, you can either [install via pipx](#pipx-install) or  do a traditional [git install](#git-install).